ember-learn/ember-blog/source/2020-08-25-accessibility-working-group-update.md

 ### Support for `...attributes`

-As outlined in [Ember Issue 19026](https://github.com/emberjs/ember.js/issues/19026), `...attributes` does not have a guaranteed merge order, which is problematic for five ARIA attributes that can have multiple values in the form of an ID reference list and the order of these values matters.
+As outlined in [Ember Issue 19026](https://github.com/emberjs/ember.js/issues/19026), `...attributes` does not have a guaranteed merge order.
+This is problematic for 5 ARIA attributes because they can have multiple values in the form of an ID reference list and the order of these values matters.

 ### Accessible Routing